Peer Support

 In-Person Groups

-Meet face-to-face with other AuDHDers in your local area.
-Our in-person groups offer a welcoming, relaxed environment where you can build connections, share stories, and find practical support.
+We believe support is important for everyone, not just those who are late diagnosed.
+We are currently running in-person Peer Support Groups for friends and families of AuDHDers.
+This group offers a welcoming, relaxed environment where you can build connections, share stories, and find practical support.
+We also have plans for more in-person groups for those with AuDHD.
 Group locations and times vary - see our dedicated page for details.

 Group Rules